 - 21.2.4.1 Documentation must include all major maintenance activities such as contracted preventive maintenance and service and in-house activities such as the replacement of electrical components, lamps, tubing, valves, columns, detectors, cleaning and adjustments. - 21.2.4.2 Each entry in the instrument log includes the Analyst's initials, the date, a detailed description of the problem (or maintenance needed/scheduled), a detailed explanation of the solution or maintenance performed, and a verification that the equipment is functioning properly (state what was used to determine a return to control. e.g. CCV run on 'date' was acceptable, or instrument recalibrated on 'date' with acceptable verification, etc.). - 21.2.4.3 When maintenance or repair is performed by an outside agency, service receipts detailing the service performed can be affixed into the logbooks adjacent to pages describing the maintenance performed.
-This stapled in page must be referred to on the paginated page of the logbook. - 21.2.5 In addition, the maintenance records contain: - The identification of the instrument/equipment (instrument's Serial Number and Model Number) - The date the instrument/equipment was put into use. - If available, the condition when the instrument was received (e.g. new, used, reconditioned). - Any routine maintenance procedures and their required frequency. - 21.2.6 If an instrument requires repair (subjected to overloading or mishandling, gives suspect results, or otherwise has shown to be defective or outside of specified limits) it shall be taken out of operation and tagged as out of service or otherwise isolated until such a time as the repairs have been made and the instrument can be demonstrated as operational by calibration and/or verification or other test to demonstrate acceptable performance.
-The laboratory shall examine the effect of this defect on previous analyses (refer to Sections 12 and 13). - 21.2.7 In the event of equipment malfunction that cannot be resolved, service shall be obtained from the instrument vendor manufacturer, or qualified service technician, if such a service can be tendered.
+This stapled-in page must be signed across the page entered and the logbook so that it is clear that a page is missing if only half a signature is found in the logbook. - 21.2.5 In addition, the maintenance records contain: - The identification of the instrument/equipment (instrument's Serial Number and Model Number) - The date the instrument/equipment was put into use. - If available, the condition when the instrument was received (e.g. new, used, reconditioned). - Routine maintenance procedures and frequency or a reference to their location in the method SOP(s).

+21.2.6 If an instrument requires repair (subjected to overloading or mishandling, gives suspect results, or otherwise has shown to be defective or outside of specified limits) it shall be taken out of operation and tagged as out of service or otherwise isolated until such a time as the repairs have been made and the instrument can be demonstrated as operational by calibration and/or verification or other test to demonstrate acceptable performance.
+The laboratory shall examine the effect of this defect on previous analyses (refer to Sections 12 and 13).

+21.2.7 In the event of equipment malfunction that cannot be resolved, service shall be obtained from the instrument vendor manufacturer, or qualified service technician, if such a service can be tendered.
 If on-site service is unavailable, arrangements shall be made to have the instrument shipped back to the manufacturer for repair.
 Back up instruments, which have been approved, for the analysis shall perform the analysis normally carried out by the malfunctioning instrument.
 If the back up is not available and the analysis cannot be carried out within the needed timeframe, the samples shall be subcontracted using the procedures outlined in Section 8.